Choose Fairtrade to protect the future of our food

 By choosing Fairtrade now, you are taking a stand with producers in Palestine and around the world for fairer incomes so they can protect the future of our food.

-Producers in Palestine enjoy a rich heritage of farming and land stewardship, and Fairtrade supports them to preserve a way of life and continue to grow crops that are threatened with extinction.
+Producers in Palestine enjoy a rich heritage of farming and land stewardship, and Fairtrade supports them to preserve a way of life and enables them continue to grow crops that are threatened with extinction.

 However, the cost-of-living crisis is taking its toll on them, as it is the world over.
 In addition to challenges faced by many small holder farmers, Palestinian farmers bear the unique burden of farming under an illegal occupation which imposes restrictions on movement and access to water resources.
 They also face the continuous risk of land confiscation by the occupying military forces or vandalism by settlers.

 Despite this, they continue to farm using the skills and knowledge passed down from generation to generation.
 They produce nourishing foods with outstanding flavour and have won Great Taste Awards for the olive oil, almonds, Medjoul dates, freekeh and maftoul.

 Now, production and fuel costs are all increasing beyond affordable levels and if farmers can’t earn enough to make a living from farming, they won’t be able to continue the grow the foods we love.